Ciberusps/find-steam-app/README.md

 - after uninstall app folder in "common" still exist
 - after moving app folder in another library `manifest` still exists in old library but became encrypted and `*.acf.tmp.save` manifest created near
+- dota 2 was installed on disk D, moved on disk F, and somehow in library on disk E in `/common` folder `dota 2 beta` folder exist

+- disk D
+  - has appmanifest_570.acf
+  - has appmanifest_570.acf.tmp.save
+  - no folder `dota 2 beta` in `/common`
+- disk E
+  - no manifest
+  - has folder `dota 2 beta` in `/common`
+- disk F - right disk
+  - has appmanifest_570.acf
+  - dont have appmanifest \*.acf.tmp.save
+  - has folder `dota 2 beta` in `/common`

 ## TODO

+- `findSteamApps` - filter some appIds like `228980` its "Steamworks Common Redistributables" https://steamdb.info/app/228980/ not app in
 - if `libraryfolders.vdf` modern and dont have single "paths"
 - jsdoc/tsdoc